dehsgr/homebridge-mobilealerts/README.md

 #### Optional Parameters

-`pollinginterval` is the interval in seconds at which the sensor values are fetched from the Mobile Alerts Server.
+* `pollinginterval` is the interval in seconds at which the sensor values are fetched from the Mobile Alerts Server.
 A value smaller than 420 seconds, i.e. 7 minutes, is meaningless because Mobile Alerts only saves the values every 7 minutes anyway.

-`reset` removes and add the sensors/accessories again.
+* `reset` removes and add the sensors/accessories again.

 ## Currently Supported Devices
-- MA 10001
+* MA 10001
-- MA 10006
+* MA 10006
-- MA 10100
+* MA 10100
-- MA 10120
+* MA 10120
-- MA 10200
+* MA 10200
-- MA 10230
+* MA 10230
-- MA 10232
+* MA 10232
-- MA 10320
+* MA 10320
-- MA 10350
+* MA 10350
-- MA 10421
+* MA 10421
-- MA 10700
+* MA 10700

+## ToDo
+* Fakegato Support